panjf2000/gnet/README.md

 ![All language](https://raw.githubusercontent.com/panjf2000/illustrations/master/benchmark/techempower-all.jpg)

-This is the top 50 on the framework ranking of all programming languages (376 frameworks in total).
+This is the top 50 on the framework ranking of all programming languages consists of a total of 376 frameworks from all over the world.

 ![Golang](https://raw.githubusercontent.com/panjf2000/illustrations/master/benchmark/techempower-go.png)